 NDC and other targets

 The updated 2021 NDC sets a new target of 40% below 2018 levels (total emissions excl.
 LULUCF in 2018 compared to net emissions in 2030 – incl. reductions from LULUCF and international credits).
-The government report on the NDC update, published in October 2021, provides a breakdown of emissions per sector, in addition to details on targeted removals from LULUCF, CCUS, and overseas (Republic of Korea, 2021b).
+The government report on the NDC update, published in October 2021, provides a breakdown of emissions per sector, in addition to details on targeted reductions and removals from LULUCF, CCUS, and overseas (Republic of Korea, 2021b).
 We convert the domestic and overall targets from SAR to AR4 following the method outlined below.

 We recalculate the 2020 NDC with this information on the contribution of LULUCF sinks and international credits.
 This results in a 1 MtCO2e increase to 541 MtCO2e from our previous calculations that used assumptions on the use of LULUCF and international credits from South Korea’s first NDC (see assumptions in September 2021 assessment).